This poem appears in my writings from

 does seem to me to be a very sophisticated

-approach to the topic for a 9th grader—though I did have some pretty solid writing from grade 6 about death.
+approach to the topic for a 9th grader—though I was a decent writer for my age—evidenced by some pretty solid writing from grade 6, about death.

 So while I put my name on it now, despite extensive research with no result to find the source, I reserve the right to apologize profusely in the future for basing this on some other writer's work.

 (Note I have also updated/improved it in recent years, so the vocabulary is better than it was when originally written.)